In this guide

 - What data do S&P 500 prediction markets use for resolution?

-- The vast majority rely upon the published S&P Dow Jones Indices settlement price at market close on the designated resolution date.
+- The majority reference the authoritative closing price published by S&P Dow Jones Indices on the designated settlement date.

 - Can I hedge my stock portfolio with prediction markets?

-- Absolutely — acquiring YES exposure on "S&P 500 falls 20%+ in 2026" functions as an inexpensive insurance mechanism against equity portfolio declines should a meaningful pullback materialise.
+- Absolutely — placing a wager on "S&P 500 falls 20%+ in 2026" functions as an inexpensive insurance mechanism, offsetting potential declines in your holdings should a significant market pullback materialise.

 - Are there individual stock prediction markets?